NFL Team Grades for Week 3

 Result: Won 16-14

 The Bears are now in sole possession of first place in the NFC North.
-That's quite an accomplishment, but they way Chicago got there Sunday was about as ugly as it could be.
+That's quite an accomplishment, but the way Chicago got there Sunday was about as ugly as it could be.

-Chicago quickly found itself in a 14-0 hole against the winless Cardinals.
+It quickly found itself in a 14-0 hole against the winless Cardinals.
 The defense stiffened from there and gave the offense enough chances to respond, and quarterback Mitchell Trubisky and the Bears offense did their best to stay in it.

 Trubisky's final stat line (24-of-35 for 220 yards and an interception) doesn't look terrible, but it doesn't tell the whole story.
-He struggled with his vertical passing, he made several poor decisions, and he turned the ball over twice.
+He struggled with his vertical passing, he made several poor decisions, and he turned over the ball twice.

 Chicago was able to lean on its defense and running game to get a win over Arizona, but it shouldn't have had to.
 The Bears invested in pass-catchers and an offensive head coach in Matt Nagy to aid in Trubisky's development.
 He still looks like the same unsteady quarterback he was as a rookie.